croservices/cro/docs/cro-tool.md

     cro stub http flashcard-backend backend/flashcards

-The following options are be supplied:
+The following options may be supplied:

 * `:!secure`: generates a HTTP service instead of a HTTPS one (`:secure` is the default); implies `:!http2`, since ALPN is used to negotiate whether